Hoboken Video Flashback: Sidewalks to remain hazardous

 Ideally – most if not all property owners would want their fellow citizens to be safe.
 However, it should never be an obligation.
 Same goes for residents who traverse the city landscape.
 It should be considered “at your own risk,” the same way it is when you trail ride on your mountain bike or hike in the mountains.
 This is why cosmopolitan living is sometimes retarded.

 People still slip and fall on icy sidewalks

-Last summer, a NJ court decided that a “slip and fall” on a sidewalk is not really the owners responsibility.
-See that story after the break.
+NJ courts decided that a “slip and fall” on a sidewalk is not really the owner’s responsibility.
+See that story below.

 However, many residents and visitors are still slipping and getting hurt on the icy sidewalks in Hoboken (due to the warmer weather, melting and re-freezing).

 Hoboken411 tip: better to walk on the snowy parts than the icy parts – especially after drinking!